The problem? You don’t have any money to invest in starting a clothing business.

 Which social media marketing platforms will you use?
-What types of content does your target customer engage with?
-How will you drive them to your online boutique?
+What types of content does your target audience engage with?
+How will you drive them to your online clothing store?
 Use a free marketing plan template to answer these questions.

 4. Create a brand

 A brand sets your online boutique apart from the rest.
 Yours should communicate what you sell, who you sell to, and why someone should buy from your clothing boutique.

 To DIY a visual brand on a budget, create: